K42l/firstgrep/README.md

 <br/><br/>
 Update:<br/>
 Fixed the progressbar, kindof.<br/>
-Also added the option to write the output to a file or wirite it directly to the console.<br/>
+Also added the option to write the output to a file or wirite it directly to the console.
 <br/><br/>
 I'm sure that it's not optimal at all, but i think it's some progress.
 <br/><br/>